Am I That Dumb About Money? Part 1: Introduction

 That’s when it occurred to me, that’s exactly what he heard when I was talking, “blah blah blah.”
 He is one of the smartest people I know, and it was at that moment I realized he doesn’t really know a lot about my industry.
 Conversely, I don’t know much about his industry except the basic SWEEP method when using a fire extinguisher and when to call in the professionals when I get in over my head.

-As a result, I decided to write a six-part blog series where each part centers around one area of financial literacy.
+As a result, I decided to write a series where each post centers around one area of financial literacy.
 The topics will include Saving, Budgeting and Spending, Debt Management, Investing, and Credit Health.

 Please note these will not be comprehensive reviews of the topics; rather, they will be more high-level tidbits.